antabangun/antabangun.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a Ph.D. student advised by Prof. Soohyun Kim and Prof. KyungSoo Kim, at the Mechatronics, Systems, and Control Lab in the Department of Mechanical Engineering at KAIST.
-My current research interests lie in the general areas of 3D computer vision applications with a particular focus on:
+I am currently pursuing my Ph.D. under the guidance of Prof. Soohyun Kim and Prof. KyungSoo Kim at the Mechatronics, Systems, and Control Lab within the Department of Mechanical Engineering at KAIST.
+My research interests are centered around 3D computer vision applications, with a specific emphasis on the following areas:

-  - Stereo vision
-  - SLAM
-  - Self-supervised learning
+    Depth estimation using cameras: Self-supervised, monocular and multi-view stereo Visual localization: Odometry, SLAM, and long-term visual localization

 <br>